LunarVim/LunarVim/README.md

 4.  ‘cmd’ must be populated.
 This is the language server executable.
 If the ‘cmd’ isn’t set or if it’s not executable you won’t be able to run the language server.
-    \* In the example below ‘efm-langserver’ is the name of the binary that acts as the langserver.
-If we run ‘which efm-langserver’ and we get a location to the executable, it means the langauge server is installed and available globally. \* If you know the command is installed AND you don’t want to install it globally you’ll need to manually set the cmd in the language server settings.
-Configurations are stored in \~/.config/nvim/lua/lsp/ The settings will be stored in a file that matches the name of the language. e.g. python-ls.lua \* ‘identified root’ must also be populated.
+    * In the example below ‘efm-langserver’ is the name of the binary that acts as the langserver.
+If we run ‘which efm-langserver’ and we get a location to the executable, it means the langauge server is installed and available globally.
+    * If you know the command is installed AND you don’t want to install it globally you’ll need to manually set 'cmd' in the language server settings.
+    * Configurations are stored in ~/.config/nvim/lua/lsp/
+    The settings will be stored in a file that matches the name of the language. e.g. python-ls.lua
+    * ‘identified root’ must also be populated.
 Most language servers require you be inside a git repository for the root to be detected.
 If you don’t want to initialize the directory as a git repository, an empty .git/ folder will also work.